 From the perspective of competitive intelligence, this view gives both brands an insight into exactly what topics are catching the attention of audiences on each channel.
 Using this information they can then adapt their strategy to incorporate aspects of their competitor's strategy that appear to be working and avoid topics that have made less impact.

 Tip 3: Work out which kind of content works for you and them

-With social fast becoming the key channel for brands to expand brand awareness and engage brand fans, understanding which types of content are working for you and your competitors is key to building an effective social strategy.
+With social media fast becoming the key channel for brands to expand brand awareness and engage brand fans, understanding which types of content are working for you and your competitors is key to building an effective social strategy.

-(Pictures were the top post type for Ferrari and Porsche but Porsche's posts received more engagement)
+Pictures were the top post type for Ferrari and Porsche but Porsche's posts received more engagement.

 The above graph directly compares both the most used content type on the Facebook pages of Porsche and Ferrari and the types of post that have generated the most engagement.
-Using this view we can quickly see that a) Porsche are posting more than Ferrari b) Porsche’s picture posts are generating the most engagement and c) Ferrari’s video posts are more successful than Porsche’s.
+Using this view we can quickly see that a) Porsche is posting more than Ferrari b) Porsche’s picture posts are generating the most engagement and c) Ferrari’s video posts are more successful than Porsche’s.